Teleparallel Newton--Cartan gravity: Bargmann structures and teleparallel Galilei connections

 \subsection{Galilei manifolds}

-A \emph{Galilei manifold} is a 4-dimensional manifold $M$ with a nowhere vanishing \emph{clock 1-form} $\tau \in \Omega^1(M)$ and a symmetric contravariant 2-tensor $h$ of signature $(3,0,1)$, called the \emph{space metric}, whose degenerate direction is spanned by $\tau$, i.e.
+A \emph{Galilei manifold} is a 4-dimensional manifold $M$ with a nowhere vanishing \emph{clock 1-form} $\tau \in \Omega^1(M)$ and a symmetric contravariant 2-tensor $h$ of signature $(3,0,1)$---i.e.\ positive definite / negative definite / degenerate on subbundles of $T^*M$ of rank $3$ / $0$ / $1$ respectively---, called the \emph{space metric}, whose degenerate direction is spanned by $\tau$, i.e.

 The kernel of $\tau$ at any point are the \emph{spacelike} vectors at this point, on which $h$ defines a positive definite scalar product.
 The integral of $\tau$ along any curve is interpreted as the time elapsed along the curve.
 In the following, we will mostly assume that $\D\tau = 0$, such that the time between two events is independent of the worldline between them chosen to measure it, i.e.\ we have an absolute notion of time.
 This also implies that the distribution of spacelike vectors is integrable, i.e.\ we have hypersurfaces of simultaneity / leaves of `space', on each of which $h$ defines a Riemannian metric.
+The assumption $\D\tau = 0$ of absolute time is made in standard Newton--Cartan gravity.
+Note however that by Frobenius' theorem the integrability of the distribution $\ker\tau$, i.e.\ the existence of an absolute notion of simultaneity, is equivalent to the weaker condition $\tau \wedge \D\tau = 0$.
+Newton--Cartan gravity in the more general context of a clock form satisfying only this integrability condition is referred to as \emph{twistless torsional Newton--Cartan gravity} (\acronym{TTNC} gravity) \cite{Christensen.EtAl:2014a, Christensen.EtAl:2014b}.
+In this article, we will however only be considering the teleparallel formulation of standard Newton--Cartan gravity, assuming absolute time.

 A \emph{Galilei frame} is a local frame $(\e_t = v,\e_a)$ of vector fields on $M$ such that

 A choice of Galilei frame (or, indeed, of a temporal reference vector field $v$ alone) gives us a projector onto space along $v$, namely